sakshiag/terraform-provider-ibm/website/docs/r/is_lb.html.markdown

 # ibm\_is_lb

 Provides a load balancer resource.
-This allows load balancet to be created, updated, and cancelled.
+This allows load balancer to be created, updated, and cancelled.

 ## Example Usage